joeltrew/BitriseAPI-Swift/README.md

 ## Features

+- [x] Support for all current endpoints provided by the Bitrise API
 - [x] Get your apps
 - [x] Get builds for your apps
 - [x] Get artifacts for your builds
 - [x] Abort builds
-- [x] Paginate results
+- [x] Full pagination support for results
 - [x] Supports query filters for the builds endpoint
-- [x] Support for all current endpoints provided by the Bitrise API
-- [x] Support for iOS, macOS and tvOS
+- [x] Support for iOS, macOS and tvOS (Latter two may need testing)

+You can track the progress of Bitrise's API [here](https://discuss.bitrise.io/t/bitrise-io-api-v0-1-work-in-progress/1554)

 ## Requirements